| Site Type: Long Term/National Priorities List (NPL) |

 NCBC is a closed BRAC 1991 site.
 Several parcels have been transferred to the RI Economic Development Corporation and the Town of North Kingstown.
 The site was added to the National Priorities List (NPL) in 1989.
 In 1991, the Navy removed materials from two on-site buildings that were contaminated by PCB spills.
 Throughout 1995, the Navy removed PCB-contaminated soil at the disposal areas northwest of Buildings W-3, W-4, and T-1; the battery acid tank at the CED Battery Acid Disposal Area; the asphaltic material at the CED Asphalt disposal area; and lead from contaminated soil at Camp Fogarty.
 In 1985, the water, sediment, and organisms in Allen Harbor were sampled as part of the confirmation studies and found to be contaminated.
 Additional investigation into the nature and extent of site contamination and assessment of possible cleanup alternatives was completed by the signing of a capping Record of Decision (ROD) in September 1997.
 Cap construction began in March 1998.
 Additional contamination was found after most of the cap was completed so another cap was constructed at the site.
 Construction of the additional cap was completed in 1999.
 Over one acre of wetland mitigation was also completed in 1999.
 The Navy is implementing a long term monitoring plan at the Landfill and the Solvent Disposal Area at Calf Pasture Point.

-Investigations into the nature and extent at the Construction Engineering Division (CED) Area are scheduled for completion in 2013.
-The Navy's contamination at the CED area is co-mingling with an off site source area, (Former NIKE PR-58 (FUDS)).
-A ROD is expected to be signed after the Army Corps of Engineers have a regulatory approved remedial action plan to address the off site groundwater source area which is contaminating the Navy's CED area.
-Investigations into the nature and extent of contamination at the Creosote Dip Tank and Fire Fighting Training Area are continuing with a ROD expected in the year 2012.
+Investigations into the nature and extent at the Construction Engineering Division (CED) Area are scheduled for completion in 2016 with a plan to clean up the soil.
+The Navy's groundwater contamination at the CED area is co-mingling with an off site source area, (Former NIKE PR-58 (FUDS)).
+A Final Groundwater ROD is expected to be signed after the Army Corps of Engineers have a regulatory approved remedial action plan to address the off site groundwater source area which is contaminating the Navy's CED area.
+Investigations into the nature and extent of contamination at the QDC Outfall 001 Area are continuing with a ROD expected in the year 2017.

 Links to Other Site Information